 This course will equip students with the necessary chemical knowledge concerning the advance spectroscopy and its applications.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following graduation in the course.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in this course.